Cynthia Robinson: Early life

 Robinson grew up in Sacramento, California.
 She lived in Oak Park, a neighborhood in Sacramento.
 She played flute in elementary school, but there were no flutes available at her high school, and she was told to play the clarinet.
 Unhappy, she asked a fellow student, whom she had heard playing the trumpet in a practice room, if she could give his instrument a try.

 “Everything I blew was off key, but I knew it could sound good if you worked on it, and that’s what I wanted to do,” she told the online magazine Rookie in 2013.

 She attended Sacramento High School where she played trumpet in the school band.
 Robinson was taunted by the boys in her band class for being a black girl playing a "white boy's instrument".
 Robinson even recalled teachers suggesting she take up a different activity and save the trumpet for the boys, but Robinson was in love with the trumpet.

 Her first trumpet belonged to a beatnik, who told her she could have it if she played at one of his parties.
 “It smelled bad, it had all kinds of green crud inside the tubing, so I took it home, cleaned it, soaked it in hot water, cleaned it all out, and it was mine,” she told Rookie.

-She was a founding member of Sly and the Family Stone, starting in 1966.